 - Eat at the original Ruby’s on the pier

-- The Peninsula can get extremely busy on weekends and holidays, especially because there’s only one way out (back the way you came)!
+- The Peninsula can get extremely busy on weekends and holidays, especially because there’s only two streets to get off the peninsula (back the way you came or via Balboa Blvd.)!

 - Get there early to grab a parking spot and stay for the whole day.
-Or during the summer, take the Balboa Penisula Summer Trolley.
+Or during the summer, take the Balboa Peninsula Summer Trolley.

 - Fee for parking

-- The Balboa Peninsula Summer Trolley is set to run again for Summer 2018 starting Memorial Day Weekend.
+- The Balboa Peninsula Summer Trolley usually runs starting Memorial Day Weekend.
 You can read my post about our fantastic experience on the Balboa Peninsula Summer Trolley during Summer 2017.
-New hours for 2018 will be 9:30am to 9:30pm.
+Check for hours, but in the past it’s ranged from 9:30am to 9:30pm.